survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 This is the root of our problem.
 If the hashes webpack generates change, then the manifest will change as well.
 As a result, the contents of the vendor bundle will change and it will become invalidated.
 The problem can be eliminated by extracting the manifest to a file of its own or by writing it inline to the *index.html* of the project.

+T> To understand how a manifest is generated in greater detail, [read the technical explanation at Stack Overflow](https://stackoverflow.com/questions/39548175/can-someone-explain-webpacks-commonschunkplugin/39600793).

 ### Extracting a Manifest

 We have done most of the work already when we set up `extractBundles`.
 To extract the manifest, a single change is required: